Creating Test Cases

 ```

-Log in as admin@test.com with password Test123!, navigate to the
+Log in with the fictional documentation account, navigate to the

 Products page, search for "wireless headphones", and verify that